What a year 2020 has been.

 For example, a risk with SATS and Frasers Centrepoint Trust is that we won’t know for sure when the COVID-19 storm will be over.
 And their business recovery hinges on that.

 As for Facebook, there’s increasing scrutiny from regulators.
 Meanwhile, Keppel DC REIT may have a valuation risk with its high PB ratio.

 So, before putting our hard-earned money into any of the companies mentioned, we should dig up further to make sure we understand the various risks involved too.

 Want to Discuss Further?

 Disclaimer: The information that follows serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
-The writer may have a vested interest in the companies mentioned.
+The writer owns shares in Micro-Mechanics, Singapore Exchange, SATS, Shopify and Visa.